Partner Lifecycle12 min read

 Stage 1: Recruitment & Selection

-Objective: Identify and attract partners who align with your ideal partner profile (IPP) and can effectively serve your target market.
+Objective: Identify and attract referral partners who align with your ideal partner profile (IPP) and can effectively introduce you to clients in your target market—happy clients, vCIOs, complementary MSPs, ISVs/vendors, and centers of influence (COIs) such as accountants, attorneys, and realtors.

 Key Activities:

-• Define your ideal partner profile based on market reach, technical capabilities, and cultural fit
+• Define your ideal partner profile based on client reach, trust with your buyers, and cultural fit

-• Create compelling partner program positioning and value propositions
+• Create compelling referral program positioning and value propositions

-• Build partner recruitment campaigns (events, outreach, referrals)
+• Build referral recruitment campaigns (events, outreach, asking happy clients)

-• Screen and qualify potential partners against selection criteria
+• Screen and qualify potential referral partners against selection criteria

 • Conduct discovery calls to assess mutual fit